The Path to New Business Funding: 3 Contrasting Routes

 - Service businesses.
 One fantastic thing about offering and selling services is there’s no inventory to purchase, nothing other than the cost of educating yourself and building your offer, possibly a few essential management tools, tools for analysis, and so on.
 By providing a service or coaching or anything to educate an audience of people willing to pay for what you have to offer, you can start with very little upfront investment.

-New Business Funding method number two: the friends and family
+New Business Funding method number three: friends and family

 Part of my story, and if you’ve ever read any of the blog posts I may have mentioned in the past, is that I live in a foreign country.